 With the rise of digital and on-demand services, people’s expectations have radically shifted.
 Netflix, Uber, and Amazon have transformed how we purchase services.
 In the fitness space, brands like Peloton and Aaptiv are shaking up on-demand workouts and changing how people access exercise.

 This shift in digital expectations is something that boutique studios are using to their advantage.
 Their websites, email sequences, and social media marketing are all well-oiled machines designed to maximise engagement and revenue.
 Online memberships, class bookings, and cancellations are all standard web functionalities in the boutique world.

 So if you’re not using digital marketing to its full potential, then start.
-It doesn’t need to be overwhelming, or involve a radical shift in strategy.
-Just pick one thing to focus on at a time – develop an email sales funnel or automate your social media posts.
-Select the area that’ll have the greatest impact on your business and go from there.
+It doesn’t need to be overwhelming or involve a radical shift in strategy.

 Lesson 3 – Don’t neglect real-world community

 This might sound counter-intuitive, but embracing digital doesn’t mean neglecting real-world community.
 Although they may seem contradictory, the two things aren’t mutually exclusive.